 MYTH: If you love someone enough, you can change his or her abusive behavior.

-FACT: You are not responsible for the behavior of an abusive partner.
+FACT: You are not responsible for the behaviour of an abusive partner.
 Often reinforced by films, music, and the rest of the media, girls, most often are socialized to believe that they can, and must, transform all that is wrong in a relationship.
 Instead, we need to recognize that only those who help themselves will be transformed.
-Behavior is a choice and you are not to blame for someone else’s violent or abusive behavior.
+Behaviour is a choice and you are not to blame for someone else’s violent or abusive behaviour.

 MYTH: People who are abusive under the influence of drugs or alcohol are not responsible for their actions.